SoftwareEngineeringStudyProjects/ElectraVote/docs/glossary.md

 # Glossary - terms and definitions
-* Ballot - contains list of options.
-Also known as Poll (but in this project we call it Ballot)
+* Ballot - result of single vote by someone.Contains list of options that were chosen.
+NOT same as Poll.
+* Election - event when voting occurs, maintains list of ballots, allows calculating results
 * Option - a single option that can be voted for.
 Could be a candidate, or some proposal, or anything